-Read several articles where Bizzy Bizzy (formerly named iCandy Graphics & Web Design), one of our staff or one of our projects was featured in the news and other media!
+Read press coverage where Bizzy Bizzy (formerly named iCandy Graphics & Web Design), one of our staff or one of our projects was featured in the news and other media!

 Dec 19, 2017 • By Greg Mischio of American Marketing Association Madison

 Automation.
 Project management software.
 Email.
 All these tools are supposed to make creating marketing deliverables fast and easy right?
 Candy Phelps of Bizzy Bizzy shares with us why this isn’t always the case, and gives a sneak peak of her January 9 presentation for the AMA at Brix and Mortar.